limads/bayes/README.md

 let factor : Option<&Beta> = b.view_factor();
 ```

-For deeper probabilistic graphs, you can also use:
+For deeper probabilistic graphs, you will also be able to use:

 ```
-let factor : Option<Vec<&Beta>> = b.find_factors();
+let factor : Option<&Beta> = b.find_factor();
 ```

-Which will search the graph for all the distributions of the given type.
+Which will search the graph and return the first match.
 Graph iteration is done from the unique top-level element to all its roots; then from left-hand-side to right-hand side.
 Location or direction factors are to the left-hand side; conditionally independent scale factors to the right-hand side.

 ## Inference (planned)